emreylmz7/Angular-WeatherApp/README.md

 ### Usage

 - Enter a city name in the search field on the homepage.
-- Click the "Get Weather" button.
+- Click the "Search" button.
 - View the current weather information for the specified city.